9 Team Norms To Help You Create a High-Performing Team

 What Should The Team Norms Be?

 It’s ultimately up to your group to decide and think about how the list of team norms should be developed and enforced for your group.

 Maybe it’s putting a dollar in a hat for every phone check during the meeting.
 Maybe it’s a stiffer fine for any personal insult.
-Or maybe it’s listing your wins so everyone can celebrate.
+Maybe it’s listing your wins so everyone can celebrate.
 Or maybe it’s celebrating regularly with one of these team building activities.

 Here are some suggestions to help you create team norms:

 1. Advanced Agenda.

 If your team has a problem with too many meetings, consider implementing an advanced agenda rule.
 In this case, anyone who calls a meeting must provide a detailed agenda up to two days in advance.
 Is that more work?
 Yes.
 And that’s the point.